tableau/webdataconnector/docs/wdc_tutorial.md

 If you *really* want to skip all of this and go straight to the source code, look for the `earthquakeUSGS` files in the `Examples` directory.
 You'll get a lot more out of this if you build it from scratch though--promise!

-**Note**: The connector that we'll create in this tutorial (`earthquakeWDC`) has a different name than the same connector in the `Examples` directory (`earthquakeUSGS`).
+>  **Note**: The connector that you create in this tutorial (`earthquakeWDC`) has a different name than the same connector in the `Examples` directory (`earthquakeUSGS`).
 This is to minimize the chances of accidentally overwriting the existing sample.
 However, if you copy the existing sample, you'll have to change file paths.

-**Note**: The browser used inside Tableau Desktop 2019.3 and earlier is QT WebKit, which does not natively support new ES6 features.
+>  **Note**: The browser used inside Tableau Desktop 2019.3 and earlier is QT WebKit, which does not natively support new ES6 features.
 If you wish to take advantage of newer features (such as promises) when building WDCs for older versions of Tableau you will need to use a polyfill.

-### Create the HTML page
+## Create the HTML page

 When you open a WDC in Tableau, you display an HTML page that links to your JavaScript code and to the WDC library.
 Optionally, this page can also display a user interface for your users to select the data that they want to download.